BACK TO SECTIONS

 Legal Implications

-Section 420 of the IPC became so synonymous with fraud that "420" entered everyday Indian language.
+Section 420 of the IPC became so synonymous with fraud that "420" entered everyday Indian language — even Bollywood has a film titled Shree 420 (1955).
 Under the BNS, cheating is now Section 318.
 The legal definition — deceiving a person and thereby dishonestly inducing them to deliver property, consent to retention of property, or undertake a harmful act or omission — is completely preserved.
-What changes is the structure: IPC scattered the law across 415, 416, 417, and 420.
-BNS 318 brings everything under one section with a clean two-tier punishment.
-The major substantive addition is the explicit mention of electronic means — UPI fraud, phishing, fake investment platforms, WhatsApp scams, and online matrimonial fraud are unambiguously covered.
-The Supreme Court's test (R.K.
-Vijayasarathy, 2019) — that dishonest intent must exist from inception, not just when the deal soured — continues to apply to distinguish criminal cheating from civil breach of contract.
+What changes is the structure: IPC scattered the law across Sections 415 (definition), 416 (personation), 417 (punishment — simple), and 420 (punishment — aggravated).
+BNS 318 brings everything under a clean two-tier single section.
+The major substantive addition is the explicit mention of electronic means — UPI fraud, phishing, fake investment platforms, WhatsApp scams, and online matrimonial fraud are now unambiguously within scope without needing the IT Act.
+The Supreme Court's test in R.K.
+Vijayasarathy v.
+Sudha Seetharam (2019) — dishonest intent must exist from inception, not merely because the deal soured — continues to draw the critical line between criminal cheating and civil breach of contract under BNS 318.

 Practical Scenarios